clairesm/wmdd-blend-mode/README.md

 # wmdd-blend-mode
 HTML/CSS Assignment in Web and Mobile App Design and Development Program.
+Created a Blend Mode similar to photoshop, using CSS, HTML, and Javascript.